Bwade808/business-website-counter/README.md

 # business-website-counter
 ## My Idea

-At the start of this project, I thought the API would track any website daily views if the url was input.
+At the start of this project, I thought the API would track daily views of any website if the url was typed in the input box.
 That wasn't the case.
 I learned that it's used to track your own website views.
-To make it interesting I created to text inputs and turned it into a battle of website views.
-The way it works is every time I enter it, it adds 1 to the view count.
-Other website's that I use regularly already had higher views (google.com, github.etc).
+To make it interesting I created two text inputs and turned it into a battle of website views.
+The way it works is every time I enter a url, it adds 1 to the view count.
+Other website's that I use regularly already had a view count and added to that each time it was entered(google.com, github.etc).

 I started off with functionality and then eventually styled it all.
 My first task was setting up two input boxes with a button that had an event listener add to it.
 The event listener then invoked the functions necessary for the additional features.